Chart Color Schemes

 Knoxfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 12 projects that are expected to impact the area, with key projects including Scoresby Village Residential Estate, Heart of Knox Project, Knoxfield Industrial Estate Redevelopment, and Knoxfield Residential Growth Corridor - Burwood Highway and Scoresby Road.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 12 projects likely impacting the area.
+Notable ones are Scoresby Village Residential Estate, Heart of Knox Project, Knoxfield Industrial Estate Redevelopment, and Knoxfield Residential Growth Corridor - Burwood Highway and Scoresby Road.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.